GaryHostt/Oracle_Integration/Intro.md

 * This shows how to use iCal expressions to set up more complex schedules with OIC.

 ### Videos
-We continue to add new videos to our fundamental integration vocabulary and concepts series.
-The latest videos describe some key components used in the Create an Integration to Import and Process Bulk Files sample in Using the FTP Adapter with Oracle Integration:
+The latest videos describe some key components used creating an integration to import and process bulk files using the FTP Adapter with Oracle Integration:
 * [Bulk File Transfer with the FTP Adapter](https://www.youtube.com/watch?v=fWvbnIh6WvQ&t=9s)
 * [Use the Stage File Action in Oracle Integrations](https://www.youtube.com/watch?v=LLEHt4kno9M&t=158s)
 * [Use the For-Each Action in Oracle Integrations](https://www.youtube.com/watch?v=-Cfq2fYwCTk)